Overview of external collaboration options in Microsoft 365 (IT admins)

 • If they're not a guest or external participant, they must join meetings anonymously.

-If the anonymous join setting is enabled for your organization, anonymous users can only join a meeting using a meeting link that has been shared with them (such as a link in the meeting invitation).
-They will be prompted to enter a display name of their choosing when joining the meeting anonymously.
+If the anonymous join setting is enabled for your organization, anonymous users can join a meeting using a meeting link that has been shared with them (such as a link in the meeting invitation).
+They're prompted to enter a display name of their choosing when joining the meeting anonymously.
 Depending on the lobby settings, the anonymous user may be automatically admitted to the meeting, or be added to a lobby where the meeting organizer (or meeting participants with the presenter role) can allow or deny access to the meeting.

 It is not possible to verify the identity of anonymous users before, during or after the meeting.

+You can control anonymous users' ability to join meetings at the organization level and through meeting policy settings.
 For information about configuring anonymous join for meetings, see Manage anonymous participant access to Teams meetings.

 Unauthenticated file and folder access